tmk-w/ng-trumbowyg/src/readme.md

       ]
 ```

-3.Add TrumbowygModule to the main module
+3. Add TrumbowygModule to the main module

 ```js
 import { TrumbowygModule } from 'ng-trumbowyg';